Here are tips on how to identify and get rid of moles in the garden or yard.

 How to Deter Moles

-- However, many folk remedies do not control moles, such as placing gum, human air, bleach, ammonia or mothballs near the tunnels.
-And remember that moles will not eat peanuts or grain; they are vegetarians.
+However, many folk remedies do not control moles, such as placing gum, human air, bleach, ammonia or mothballs near the tunnels.
+And remember that moles will not eat peanuts or grain; they are insectivores.

 No permit is required for trapping.
 Place traps so that they will be triggered as moles travel in the runs.